Overview of Law Enforcement Programs

 Any Law Enforcement official is eligible to apply.
 Past participants have included Sheriffs, Deputy Sheriffs, Police Officers, Virginia State Police, FBI, DEA, Virginia ABC Bureau of Law Enforcement, and Homeland Security.

-The Seminar costs approximately $1250 per participant to host; however, thanks to the generosity of private donors, the Center has a limited number of scholarships available and is able to reduce the tuition to $375.
-In some cases, the Center may have additional scholarships available to reduce the tuition even further.
-Please contact Susan Simpson at firstname.lastname@example.org or at 540-672-2728 x 200 to inquire about additional scholarships available in your area.
+The Seminar costs approximately $1500 per participant to host; however, thanks to the generosity of private donors, the Center is able to reduce the tuition to $400.
+Please contact Jen Howell at email@example.com to inquire about additional scholarships that may be available in your area.
 Scholarships and tuition cover the cost of accommodations, meals, reading materials, and documentation for professional development credit.

 What You Get